awsdocs/aws-iot-docs/developerguide/thinggroup-index.md

 }
 ```

-You can use the AWS IoT `update-indexing-configuration` CLI command to update the thing group indexing configurations\.
+Use the update\-indexing\-configuration CLI command to update the thing group indexing configurations\.

 ```
 aws iot update-indexing-configuration --thing-group-indexing-configuration thingGroupIndexingMode=ON